kahunacohen/trackit/README.md

 # trackit
 `trackit` is a cross-platform, light-weight CLI (command-line-interface) personal finance tracking tool.
 It's meant for power-users (programmer types) who prefer working on the command-line over GUIs.
+It is mainly for tracking transactions across accounts on a monthly basis.

+Its main method of ingesting transaction records is by parsing and importing CSV files downloaded from your bank accounts into an embedded, file-based [sqlite](https://sqlite.org/) database.

 ## Features
 - [x] **Cost**: free.
 - [x] **Cross-platform**: MacOS, Windows, Ubantu.
 - [x] **Entirely offline**: no internet connection needed, and thus, no inherent privacy concerns.
-- [x] **Multi-device**: leverages file-based [sqlite](https://sqlite.org/) database, so you are in charge of how (or if you even want to) sync the `*.db` file across multiple devices.
+- [x] **Multi-device**: leverages file-based database, so you are in charge of how (or if you even want to) sync the `*.db` file across multiple devices.
 - [x] **Flexible**: you can write custom queries against the auto-generated `*.db` sqlite file.
 - [x] **Performance**: It's all file-based and written in GO with embedded sqlite.